 The warning sign by Kötlutangi spit

 It is possible to drive down to Kötlutangi spit, but it is a difficult road as you can see on the sign above - "illfær vegur" in Icelandic means a difficult road, so a 4x4 is needed.
+Mainly as the sand can get wet and you can get stuck.

-It is believed that the sea erodes Kötlutangi by some 10 metres every year and thus 100 metres in a decade.
+It is believed that the sea erodes Kötlutangi spit by some 10 metres every year and thus 100 metres in a decade.
 Satellite imagery from 2003 shows that back then Kötlutangi was still 500 metres further south than Dyrhólaey.

 If the sea erodes Kötlutangi by 100 metres in a decade then Kötlutangi still has the upper hand for more than 4 decades.
 We will see how far it will reach in the next Katla eruption and the floods that will follow.
+I.e. if Katla will erupt again.

 When standing on Kötlutangi you have a good view of Dyrhólaey.

-Dyrhólaey as seen from Hjörleifshöfði
+Dyrhólaey and Reynisdrangar as seen from Kötlutangi

-It is believed that the lava sand plains, the volcanic glacial outwash, now surrounding Hjörleifshöfði had, before the glacial floods in 1721 in Katla, been covered in grass, but that these massive glacial floods destroyed the meadows.
+It is believed that the lava sand plains, the volcanic glacial outwash, now surrounding Hjörleifshöfði had, before the glacial floods in 1721 in Katla, been covered by grass, but that these massive glacial floods destroyed the meadows.

-According to Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I often refer to in my travel-blogs, as I love folklore, the Katla volcano got its name from a sorceress called Katla.
+According to Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I often refer to in my travel-blogs, as I love folklore, the Katla volcano got its name from a sorceress called Katla.
 She was the cook at Þykkvabæjarklaustur monastery, which was built in 1169.

 Inside Kötlujökull - the Katla glacier!